USA Theme C-1

 Bond was set at $150,000 for Miguel Partida, 41, a naturalized U.S. citizen.
 Ochoa, 31, and fellow-Mexicans Benjamin Antonio Ayala Morales, 34, and Ramon Alberto Torres Galvan, 34, are being held in federal custody.

 Although the alleged crimes were committed in Mexico, the four were arrested in the United States and charged in Texas.
+The document, seen by Reuters, said the accused sold non-immigrant visas for fees many times their actual $100 cost.

 Security has been a priority along the 2,000-mile border since Sept.
 11, but Consul Thomas Armbruster has said there was little risk that anyone who received a fraudulent visa posed a national security threat.